The writing process starts with a writer’s inspiration. Read these writing quotes by famous authors to help your motivation.

 You can close your eyes and wait for the thoughts and feelings to arrive to get your good writing ideas flowing.
 But sometimes, the waiting can seem like forever.

-Finding the inspiration
+Finding your writing inspiration

-Some might call it a writer block, writer’s block, laziness or procrastination.
+Some might call it a writer block, writer’s block, laziness, or procrastination.

 But it doesn’t matter what you call it.
 It is part and parcel of creative writing.

 From the time you started writing, you must have experienced this idea void many times.

 If you’re struggling to come up with ideas for your writing, you might take inspiration from Ray Bradbury.

 He famously said, “Write a short story every week.
 It’s not possible to write 52 bad short stories in a row.”

 This quote encourages writers to make a habit of writing and to trust in the process of generating ideas.

 Stephen King, the author of bestselling novels like The Shining and It, said, “The scariest moment is always just before you start.”